kaidez/kaidez.com/README.md

 For developing the site on a local machine, there are some hard dependencies:

-* [Ruby](https://www.ruby-lang.org/en/): needed download Ruby Gems, to interact with Jekyll and optionally to run the local version of the site on http://localhost/:4000 via WebBrick
+* [Ruby](https://www.ruby-lang.org/en/): needed download Ruby Gems, to interact with Jekyll and optionally to run the local version of the site on http://localhost/:4000 via WebBrick.

-* [Ruby Gems](http://rubygems.org/): to install Gems, i.e. Ruby-related packages like Jekyll
+* [Ruby Gems](http://rubygems.org/): to install Gems, i.e. Ruby-related packages like Jekyll.

 * [Jekyll](http://jekyllrb.com/): a blog-aware static enfine that manages HTML and Markdown files, and also builds out a production copy of the site.